An Introduction to It's a Wonderful Life

 Watch the film (with adverts) with an Amazon Prime subscription

 Unlike its film counterpart, the operatic version of It’s a Wonderful Life has a few differences, most key of which is Clarence becoming Clara, the angel assigned to the protagonist of our tale.
-This gender-swap to a soprano role will be played by Danielle de Niese in our upcoming production, set to bring an angelic voice to our Angel Second-Class
+This gender-swap to a soprano role was played by Danielle de Niese in the ENO production, set to bring an angelic voice to our Angel Second-Class

 Despite this, Heggie and librettist Gene Scheer’s version is remarkably faithful to the beloved movie, making for a nostalgic trip to Bedford Falls as you’ve never had before.